 Student Academic Services (SASC) is located in Fleming Law 141.
 Services include academic skills development, time management, and the identification of specific academic problems.
 Eligibility for services is determined by academic need in combination with contributing factors such as financial need and academic background.
 For more information, please call 303-492-1416.

-Counseling and Psychological Services: A Community Action Center assists with a wide range of personal, psychological, and behavioral counseling.
-For more information, please call 303-492-6766 or go to C4C, Room S440.
+Counseling and Psychiatric Services: A Community Action Center assists with a wide range of personal, psychological, and behavioral counseling.
+For more information please contact one of their two locations: CAPS at C4C (303-492-6766, C4C S440) or CAPS at Wardenburg (303-492-5654, Wardenburg, 1st floor).

 Disability Services Office assists students with disabilities in taking part in the academic, social, and cultural life of the University.
 Services are provided to students with documented disabilities and physical disabilities.
 For more information, go to C4C, Room N200 or call 303-492-8671.
 Students must make an appointment for a screening interview to determine eligibility for assistance.